lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 doesn't work like that.
 Two reasons:

 - Octavia E. Butler is in a league of her own.
 Her writing is so potent, crude, real.
-It's sharper than the shaper knife and then more delicate that falling snow.
+It's sharper than the shaper knife and more delicate that falling snow.
 - The world in this book feels close.
 It feels really close.
 It's fucking scary how much of a hell it is and how close it feels to where we are now.